FernandoRodriguezP/DailyMarketPriceForecast/README.md

 ### 1.1 Objective
-The aim of this repository is to develop a Machine Learning model to predict the Daily Market Price for 48 hours Forecast Horizon.
+The objective of this repository is to develop a Machine Learning model that allows to predict the Daily Market Price for 48 hours Forecast Horizon.<br>

 ## Technologies
 The technologies used to develop this model are:<br>